Pittsburgh Steelers vs. Chicago Bears NFL Week 9 Odds, Plays and Insights for November 8, 2021

 Over/under insights

-- Pittsburgh and its opponents have gone over the current 38.5-point total in five of seven games (71.4%) this season.
+- Pittsburgh and its opponents have gone over the current 39.5-point total in four of seven games (57.1%) this season.

-- The two teams combine to average 34.3 points per game, 4.2 less than the total in this contest.
+- Monday's total is 5.2 points higher than the combined 34.3 PPG average of the two teams.

-- This contest's total is 6.2 points under the 44.7 these two squads combine to give up per game in 2020.
+- The 44.7 points per game these two squads have allowed to opponents this season are 5.2 more than the 39.5 total in this contest.

-- In 2020, games involving the Bears have averaged a total of 44.3 points, 5.8 more than the set total in this contest.
+- In 2020, games involving the Bears have averaged a total of 44.3 points, 4.8 more than the set over/under in this contest.

 Steelers stats and trends

-- Pittsburgh is 2-0 against the spread and 2-0 overall when the team picks up over 357.5 yards.
+- In games that Pittsburgh picks up over 357.5 yards, the team is 2-0 against the spread and 2-0 overall.

 - The Steelers have seven giveaways this season, while the Bears have eight takeaways.